BECOME A GRANT READER

 Are you seeking opportunities to make a difference?
 Grant Readers influence change by sharing their voice.
 They come from different neighborhoods and represent the seven counties we serve in central Ohio.
 They all share the common goal of wanting to transform the lives of women and girls in their own communities.

-We strive to make the grant making process inclusive and transparent, recruiting a diverse group of 150 women, men, and high school girls to review grant applications.
+We strive to make the grant making process inclusive and transparent, recruiting a diverse group of over 200 women, men, and high school students to review grant applications.

 WHAT DO YOU GET OUT OF BEING A GRANT READER?

 After participating in grant reading, Grant Readers have a clear understanding of gender norms, gender lens, social change, and the organizations and programs that are influencing change in the community.
-The women, girls, and men who participate make meaningful connections with others who share a passion for causes that impact women and girls.
+The people who participate make meaningful connections with others who share a passion for causes that impact women and girls.

 WHAT’S YOUR COMMITMENT?

-You’ll read and score four to five proposals (the average length is 8 to 10 pages each) between October 2 and 16.
+You’ll read and score four to five proposals (the average length is 4 to 8 pages each).

-On night two, convene with a small group of women and girls to discuss the grant applications you reviewed and determine a consensus score for those applications.
+You’ll attend a one-day event with training to learn about the grant making process and also convene with a small group to discuss the grant applications you reviewed and determine a consensus score for those applications.